 Kids can struggle with math for lots of reasons.
 And those challenges can show up in their work.
 Here are seven different ways kids might get tripped up by the same math problem:

-Number sense is a group of skills kids use to work with numbers.
+is a group of skills kids use to work with numbers.
 It includes understanding concepts like more and less.

 In the above math problem, the number “9” means one group of nine items.
 Some kids might not understand what it means to take nine items away from a group of 15 items.
 Or they might not grasp that 15 is more than nine.

 Kids may not understand or remember what each operation sign is telling them to do.
-They may even misread the sign—the minus sign in this case.
+They may even misread the sign — the minus sign in this case.

 How to help: Ask kids to circle the sign in each problem.
 Then have them say the name of the symbol out loud along with the operation it indicates.
 For example, “Plus means add.”

-3. Recognizing the Numerals
+3. Recognizing the numerals

-The numerals “6” and “9” have the same shape, but are oriented differently.
+The numerals “6” and “9” have the same shape, but they are oriented differently.
 Kids might have trouble remembering the value of each one.
 They might also get confused and think that “6” means nine and “9” means six.

 How to help: Have kids trace each numeral with their fingers and say the name aloud.
 You can even do the tracing in a tray filled with shaving cream or sand.

 Place value can be tricky.
-When kids aren’t sure about the concept of a double-digit number—that it has a tens value and ones value—they might get stumped.
+When kids aren’t sure about the concept of a double-digit number — that it has a tens value and ones value — they might get stumped.